canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 juju status --watch 2s
 ```

-When the status reports that K8s is "idle/ready"
+When the status reports that K8s is "idle/ready" you have successfully deployed
+a Canonical Kubernetes control-plane using Juju.

 ## 3. Deploy a worker

 Before we start doing things in Kubernetes, we should consider adding a worker.
-The K8s worker is an additional node for the cluster which focuses on running workloads without running any
+The K8s worker is an additional node for the cluster which focuses on running
-control-plane services.
-This means it needs a connection to a control-plane node to tell
+workloads without running any control-plane services.
+This means it needs a
-it what to do, but it also means more of its resources are available for
+connection to a control-plane node to tell it what to do, but it also means
-running workloads.
-We can deploy a worker node in a similar way to the original
+more of its resources are available for running workloads.
+We can deploy a
+worker node in a similar way to the original K8s node:
-K8s node:

 ```
 juju deploy k8s-worker --channel=latest/edge --constraints='cores=2 mem=16G root-disk=40G'